Greene and Greene: Charles S. Greene House and Studio

+Charles used the studio as his personal workspace until his death in 1957.
+In 1965, it was saved from possible demolition by his children.
+The Charles Sumner Greene Studio is listed on the Carmel Inventory Of Historic Resources.

+Death

 Charles Greene died on June 11, 1957, at age 89, in Carmel-by-the-Sea, California.
 Henry Greene, at age 84, died on October 2, 1954, in Los Angeles, California.